I’m sure you haven’t seen a “one-size-fits-all” men suit, have you? The same goes for email marketing software.

 Try GetResponse if you are not seduced by the idea of coding your templates inside out to fit your brand.

 While the software is not as feature-rich as, for instance, Aweber, it has a relatively low learning curve.
 Its setup process is easy even for non-techies, and the price, starting from $15 a month, won’t leave you high and dry.

 2. Convert Kit

-ConvertKit is a simple email marketing tool, really adored by bloggers.
+ConvertKit is a simple email marketing software, really adored by bloggers.

 Why?
 I suppose it’s because the software solves the problem of promoting their content and keeping in touch with those who want to hear from them.

-You can quickly create simple autoresponder sequences, tag customers based on the actions they take while reading your emails and then shoot the content they are actually interested in.
+You can quickly create simple autoresponder sequences, tag customers based on the actions they take while reading your newsletters and then shoot the content they are actually interested in.